- What is co-op housing?

 The non-profit partners will invest almost $4M of their own equity to the projects.
 Together with the City’s land contribution, a customized mortgage arranged by Vancity and the proceeds of the commercial space sale, this equity will ensure that these homes remain affordable over the long-term.

 Work began on the first of the projects in September 2015.
-The first residents are expected a little than a year in the future.
-Full occupancy of all the projects is scheduled for 2017/2018.
+Full occupancy of all the projects is expected during 2018.

 The Community Land Trust Foundation of BC was established in 2015.
 It is a non-profit society with a mission to acquire, create and preserve affordable housing for future generations.
 It has a particular focus on development and redevelopment projects.